Secure your private API access with NetFoundry-- AWS API Gateway example

 From the API Gateway Menu, select create.jpg

 Once your API is built, you will need to apply a Resource Policy, here is a sample open policy for your testing.
-Select Resource Policy on the left and paste the following into the code box then hit save.
+Select Resource Policy on the left, create a policy and paste the following into the code box then hit save.

 {